Travel to developing countries

 These diseases circulate in animal populations.
 Scientists think that Ebola may have originated in bat or primate (apes and monkey) populations.
 Outbreaks occur when a person comes into contact with an infected animal.
 The disease is then transmitted among people through contact with an infected human.

 If a person recovers from Ebola, they may still harbor the virus in immune-privileged sites such as testicles, the inside of the eye, and the central nervous system.
 Relapse-symptomatic illness in recovered people is rare but may occur in the event of replication of the virus in a specific site.

-There is currently no available vaccine to prevent Ebola.
 The CDC advises that people who are traveling to an Ebola-affected area should: